A hand pressing a red button on a router, a shield with a check mark above it.

 Custom firmware or preconfigured routers

-It’s a type of router that is configured (flashed) to support a VPN before it’s put on a shelf and already has the appropriate software installed — these typically sell for a higher price.
+It’s a type of router that is configured (flashed) to support a VPN before being put on a shelf and already has the appropriate software installed — these typically sell for a higher price.

 If you’re reading this article, there’s a high chance your router is the consumer type.
 Here’s how you can check if your router supports VPN software from the get-go: